Year End Tax Information

 You will receive a Form 1095-B from Blue Cross of Idaho or Pacific Source if you were enrolled in healthcare coverage through Boise State University, this form reflects the coverage for you and your dependents.

-Employees may receive their Form 1095-C from Boise State University electronically though a secured web portal.
+Employees may receive their Form 1095-C from Boise State University electronically through a secured web portal.
 If you do not consent to receive electronically, a paper 1095-C form will be mailed to the employees’ home no later than Jan.
-31, 2022.
+31, 2024.

 For questions and answers about Health Care Information Forms and filing your income tax return, visit the IRS’ website.